 What we do know is every email marketing team has that list.
 A file of inactive subscribers who were once revenue-producing happy-pathers, but are now disengaged, unresponsive, and in the proverbial dust heap.
 According to Return Path, a marketer typically has as many as 25-50% of subscribers classified as “inactive”.
 That’s a lot of dust.

 The remedy?
 Reactivation.

 Sounds cool, but not so easy to do.
-The email subscriber reactivation space is also a dangerous road for email marketers.
+The email re engagement space is also a dangerous road for email marketers.
 Do I run the risk of emailing addresses that might all bounce, report me as spam, tank my delivery rate and draw the gaze of the sender reputation police like some kind of email version of the evil eye guy from Lord of The Rings?
 It’s easy to close that box and look the other way.